9 Products that Belong in Your Car Emergency Kit

 Though this one may also seem extreme for your car safety kit, this is another important piece of gear to carry if you're venturing far from civilization.
-The LifeStraw is a water filter that removes 99.9999% of waterborne bacteria and 99.9% of waterborne protozoan parasites from water, meaning you can find fresh water just about anywhere [Note that filters are not effective in removing viruses.
+The LifeStraw Go is a water bottle with a filter that removes 99.9999% of waterborne bacteria and 99.9% of waterborne protozoan parasites from water, meaning you can find fresh water just about anywhere [Note that filters are not effective in removing viruses.
 For that, you should boil the water at a rolling boil for a minute at regular altitudes or 3 minutes at high altitudes].
 That can be ideal if you're camping or caught in a natural disaster that disrupts access to drinking water.

-The LifeStraw is a bulky straw that you use to drink from any water source, filtering the water as it passes through the straw.
-There are no complicated instructions to remember or filters to change (though you should replace it every 244 gallons).
-For just $20, there's no reason not to buy it and toss it in your emergency kit.
+With the LifeStraw Go, you can fill up from any water source and the water is filtered as it passes through the bottle's straw.
+There are no complicated instructions to remember though you should replace the filter straw every 244 gallons.
+There's no reason not to buy it and toss it in your emergency kit.

 Escape an Accident: Lifehammer Emergency Tool Orange